Preeti529/apnacollege-demo/README.md

 # apnacollege-demo
-this is my git repository
+this is my git repository.